coreyolson/financialmodelingprep/README.md

 #### Disclaimer

 This project is an independent initiative and has no affiliation with FinancialModelingPrep or its web API development.
-It is provided as a convenient way to interact with the FinancialModelingPrep API at [financialmodelingprep.com](https://financialmodelingprep.com).
+It is provided as a convenient way to interact with the API at [financialmodelingprep.com](https://financialmodelingprep.com).
 The library is provided "as is," without warranty of any kind, express or implied.
 Use this library at your own risk.
 The author assumes no responsibility for any issues or damages that may arise from using this library.

 ## Features